LewisYoul/Curriculum_Vitae/README.md

 ***

-Current student at Makers Academy, one of the worlds most selective web development bootcamps.
+Recent graduate of Makers Academy, one of the worlds most selective web development bootcamps.
 I bring the analytical thinking and attention to detail required during my career in science into the code that I write.
 I am looking to immerse myself in the development community, contributing to the continued progression and development of web technologies.

 ***